-&lt;sup>47 Amended by the Faculty on November 30, 2004, and the Board of Trustees on February 11, 2005.
+&lt;sup>62 Amended by the Faculty on November 30, 2004, and the Board of Trustees on February 11, 2005.

-- 10.1.1.3 Ensures the academic division's near- and long-term fiscal sustainability by managing the annual operating budget, generating other revenue, and by partnering with Advancement to develop advisory boards and fundraising strategies, which engage donor outreach to support their division's disciplines and programs. - 10.1.1.4 Serves as their division's primary representative, spokesperson, and advocate in the college's student recruitment, retention, and reputation management efforts.
-Partners with the Enrollment Management and Communications (EMC) to achieve enrollment, diversity, and academic quality goals.
-Participates in college-wide programs to achieve college and division-level student retention goals. - 10.1.2 Management of Division Operations - 10.1.2.1 Manages the division's resources, academic portfolio, and strategic projects to achieve annual division goals.
+- Section II: The Faculty Policy Statement - 10.1.2 Management of Division Operations - 10.1.2.1 Manages the division's resources, academic portfolio, and strategic projects to achieve annual division goals.
 Regularly reports progress, performance metrics, and budget status to the VPAA. - 10.1.2.2 Recruits, develops, evaluates, and leads the faculty and staff in the division in a manner that inspires individuals and teams to perform at their best.
 In accordance with SNC's Faculty and Employee handbooks and policies, conducts performance evaluations of faculty and staff; appoints and evaluates discipline coordinators; evaluates pre-tenure, tenure, promotion, and sabbatical applications; and guides and mentors tenure-track faculty within the division in the areas of teaching, scholarship, and service. - 10.1.2.3 Oversees the academic standards within the division by supervising the curricula, courses, scheduling, and methods of instruction.
 Ensures all faculty within assigned academic areas are highly qualified and implementing high-impact teaching practices, conducting scholarship, and engaging in service.
 Collaborates with the Office of VPAA and the Office of Institutional Effectiveness (OIE) to regularly assess academic outcomes for their division at the program and division levels and makes recommendations regarding program viability. - 10.1.2.4 Ensures the division meets or exceeds all accreditation requirements.
 Collaborates with the Office of VPAA and the OIE to define standards and metrics, monitor progress, and fulfill all reporting requirements to achieve the college's accreditation goals. - 10.1.2.5 Creates a positive learning/working environment in the division by providing leadership, direction, and policy guidance to meet the needs of faculty, staff, and students.
 Sponsors programs that foster SNC's traditions and ideals.
 Works to address and resolve complaints and issues such as grade appeals, academic honesty appeals, Title IX cases, and formal grievances within the division, escalating to the VPAA when appropriate.
 Engages internal and external experts as appropriate to assure legal and regulatory compliance. - 10.1.3 Faculty Responsibilities & Performance Review - 10.1.3.1 Engages in teaching, scholarship, and service, as negotiated with VPAA. - 10.1.3.2 Completes division responsibilities and other duties as assigned by the VPAA.
 With VPAA approval, the Dean may delegate a portion of their duties.
-However, the Dean remains fully responsible for the proper execution and end results of the assigned duties.

-10.1.3.3 Participates in VPAA's annual process for setting goals and evaluating the Dean position, which considers formal input from the division's faculty, staff, and peers, and plays a significant role in assessing annual performance and position renewal.
+However, the Dean remains fully responsible for the proper execution and end results of the assigned duties. - 10.1.3.3 Participates in VPAA's annual process for setting goals and evaluating the Dean position, which considers formal input from the division's faculty, staff, and peers, and plays a significant role in assessing annual performance and position renewal.